-Michael has been appointed Scientist in charge of the biomedical beamline ID17 at the ESRF in November 2018.
-ID17 is dedicated to biomedical imaging, radiation biology and radiation therapy.
-Michael’s focus will be on Microbeam Radiation Therapy (MRT) and he will lead the effort towards clinical trials.
-He will continue to lead ISDD until 30 April 2019.
+Michael is scientist in charge of the biomedical beamline ID17, dedicated to biomedical imaging, radiation biology and radiation therapy.
+Michael’s focus is on Microbeam Radiation Therapy (MRT) and he will lead the effort towards clinical trials.

 Michael holds a PhD in Physics from the University of Dortmund.
 He is a solid-state physicist with particular interest in the investigation of the magnetic and electronic structure and dynamics of materials, studies at extremes of pressure and temperature, and X-ray instrumentation.
 He has more than 30 years of experience in X-ray science, working at DESY, Brookhaven National Laboratory, and the European Synchrotron Radiation Facility (ESRF).